IpsumLorem16/Simple-IP-Camera-Viewer/README.md

   Open the url on a new tab, within the warning click 'advanced' then ignore and continue. if you continue to have issues there is a setting within the broswer that will ignore certificate errors on localhost

+- Still cannot view the image
+  You may need a cookie, log in to you camera from another tab, then see if you can acess the image url.

 To run: go into project folder and type:
 ```web-ext run```